 Ecological and Evolutionary Genomics at the University of Arizona

-A bit more specific our lab works on: (i) the study of the genetical basis of adaptation; (ii) speciation genetics/genomics and the evolution of post-mating pre-zygotic (PMPZ) reproductive incompatibilities; (iii) the effects of ecological adaptation in behavioral evolution and its consequence on the evolution of reproductive isolation; (iv) genomics of plasticity and transgenerational effects; (v) population/comparative genomics via the sequencing and assembly of genomes of several cactophilic Drosophila species; (vi) examining the role of gene expression changes in evolution; (vii) assessing the genomic basis of the resistance to Bacillus thuringiensis (Bt) toxin and other pesticides in H. zea and D. suzukii; (viii) using new genome editing techniques, CRISPR-Cas9 and phiC31 integrase, to generate transgenics to assess the molecular mechanism of reproductive incompatibilities and ecological adaptation; (ix) investigating mechanisms of biological control using novel gene drive systems in D. melanogaster and Ae. aegypti; (x) creating protocols and surveying populations of the western flower thrip (F. occidentalis) for the presence of the Impatiens necrotic spot virus (INSV).
+A bit more specific our lab works on: (i) the study of the genetical basis of adaptation; (ii) speciation genetics/genomics and the evolution of post-mating pre-zygotic (PMPZ) reproductive incompatibilities; (iii) the effects of ecological adaptation in behavioral evolution and its consequence on the evolution of reproductive isolation; (iv) genomics of plasticity and transgenerational effects; (v) population/comparative genomics via the sequencing and assembly of genomes of several cactophilic Drosophila species; (vi) examining the effect of different genetic architectures in the evolution; (vii) assessing the genomic basis of the resistance to Bacillus thuringiensis (Bt) toxin and other pesticides in H. zea and D. suzukii; (viii) using new genome editing techniques, CRISPR-Cas9 and phiC31 integrase, to generate transgenics to assess the molecular mechanism of reproductive incompatibilities and ecological adaptation; (ix) investigating mechanisms of biological control using novel gene drive systems in D. melanogaster and Ae. aegypti; (x) creating protocols and surveying populations of the western flower thrip (F. occidentalis) for the presence of the Impatiens necrotic spot virus (INSV).